 Photos: Wehr & Wehr Grafikdesign

-It may be surprising – but there is only one single statue of a woman in the city park, namely the obe of the Danube Mermaid – and she is depicted very naked, shows a lot of skin and wears hardly any fabric.
+It may be surprising – but there is only one single statue of a woman in the City Park, namely the one of the Danube Mermaid – and she is depicted almost naked, shows a lot of skin and wears hardly any fabric.

 No, I didn’t depict this figure after all.
-But since there are only three (!!) fully sculptural monuments for women in all of Vienna, two of which were already depicted in the previous year and the third woman monument is far away in the Türkenschanzpark (Auguste Fickert), we had to pull a lady out of the hat for me.
+But since there are only three (!!) fully sculptural monuments for women in all of Vienna, of which two were already portrayed in the previous years, and the third one is located far away from the city centre in the Türkenschanzpark (Auguste Fickert), we literally had to pull a lady out of the hat for me.
 Therefore I was supposed to appear without a monument.
 As whoever.
+Literally out of nowhere.

 Further contributors: